akdenizcse/pl-evaluation-perl/template.md

 Influenced;
 Perl, which has sometimes been said to stand for “practical extraction and report language,” was influenced by existing programming languages—such as C, BASIC, and AWK.

 - Why was it invented?

+Perl was originally developed to make report processing easier.
+Before Perl, almost all text processing on Unix-like systems was done with a conglomeration of tools that included AWK.
+Larry wanted to fill the void between "manipulexity" (the ability of languages like C to "get into the innards of things") and "whipuptitude" (the property of programming languages like AWK that allows programmers to quickly write useful programs).
+Thus, Perl, the Practical Extraction and Report Language was born.

 - When/why shall we use it?